Azure IoT Central architecture

 In an Azure IoT Central application, device templates define the behavior and capability of types of device.
 For example, a refrigerator device template specifies the telemetry a refrigerator sends to your application.

-In an IoT Central Preview application device template:
+In an IoT Central device template contains:

 - Cloud properties specify the properties IoT Central stores for a device.
 These properties are only stored in IoT Central and are never sent to a device.